-The Fellowship of the Michener Awards Foundation was introduced in 1987.
-It is known today as the Michener-Deacon Fellowship (named after the late Roland Michener and the late Paul Deacon, a senior media executive, former Michener Awards Foundation president and generous benefactor).
-The Fellowship is to encourage excellence in investigative print and broadcast journalism that serves the public interest through values that benefit the community.
-The Foundation provides a $30,000 study-leave fellowship (if warranted) for a four-month period.
-Applicants should be mature journalists interested in studies or programs that benefit the community at large, and at the same time enhance their competence. (see fellowship entry rules).
+The Fellowships of the Michener Awards Foundation were introduced in 1987.
+They are known today as the Michener-Deacon Fellowships (named after the late Roland Michener and the late Paul Deacon, a senior media executive, former Michener Awards Foundation president and generous benefactor).
+The Fellowships encourage excellence in investigative print, broadcast or on-line journalism that serves the public interest through values that benefit the community.
+The Foundation provides two fellowships each valued at $40,000 to support investigative journalism projects. (see fellowship entry rules).

 The Award Ceremony